HOW TO PROACTIVELY DETER FRAUD IN SHOPIFY STORES

 Credit card thieves are everywhere, and they love shopping online.
-In fact, most of the time people don’t even need to steal a physical credit card, but they can capture important information from insecure servers.
-This sucks as a customer, but it sucks even more for companies that face chargebacks and lose money by sending orders that are never paid for.
+Most of the time people don't even need to steal a physical credit card to access your personal data - they can capture your personal information from insecure servers.

 WHAT DOES IT MEAN TO RECEIVE A "HIGH RISK" FLAG?

-There are two levels of risk analysis you can get, depending on your Shopify plan.
+There are two levels of risk analysis you can receive, depending on your Shopify plan.